sfalkoff/sql-lesson/PART3-WEB.md

 If you were being observant, you would have noticed that the first time you submitted, everything _worked_.
 We now have a webapp, a proper one even.
 It's a little bit duct-taped together, but it's still complete.
 It displays a form to a user, collects data, processes the submitted form, then displays the result.

 Furthermore, now we have a context we can use to talk about _all_ webapps ever.
 Every webapp is a series of page-pairs.
 One for displaying a form, and one for processing it.
 These pages all link to each other with standard 'a' tags, and all of those links give the illusion of having a single cohesive application.
 Sometimes multiple forms show up on the same page, and sometimes two different forms end up getting processed in the same way, but the principle still stands.
 If you think of webapps as a series of forms, you can decompose and reconstruct pretty much any webapp in existence.
-Yes, even facebook.
+Yes, even Facebook.

 ### What Now?
 Well, our app works, but it's pretty brittle.
 If you leave the form empty and submit, it breaks.
 If you enter a user who's not in the database, it breaks.
 Basically if you look at it funny, it breaks.
 That's okay, because flask gives us a bunch of tools to make our apps significantly more robust.
 We're not going to worry about them here, right now we're going to focus on the general layout of our app and the integration of HTML and Python.